Probing Visual Concepts in Lightweight Vision-Language Models for Automated Driving: Introduction

 The visual concepts we focus on are: a) \textbf{presence}, b) \textbf{count}, c) \textbf{spatial relationship}, and d) \textbf{orientation}.
 More specifically, we create counter-sets of images, using CARLA \citep{dosovitskiy2017carla}, that are identical in everything apart from the visual concept in question.
 We then extract intermediate activations from the \gls{vlm} (including all vision encoder, projector, and \gls{llm} layers) and train simple linear probes to distinguish the different classes of the counter-sets.
 This allows us to evaluate how well a concept is linearly encoded at each layer and to identify which component is responsible for a failure.

-We apply this method to four \gls{sota} small \glspl{vlm} under 4 billion parameters, which typically correspond to the smallest variants within their respective model families (e.g., Qwen-VL, InternVL), and observe several repeatable patterns.
-In particular, the presence of an object or agent in the scene is consistently well encoded from the middle layers of the vision encoder through to the final LLM layer, whereas fine-grained spatial concepts, like the orientation of an object, are not explicitly encoded, that meaning there is not a direction for this concept in the model's activation space, throughout the entire model across all four architectures.
-However, spatial concepts are implicitly represented through the spatial structure retained in the vision encoder's representations.
+We apply this method to six\footnote{We actually use five distinct models with two training variants for one of them.} \gls{sota} small \glspl{vlm} under 4 billion parameters, which typically correspond to the smallest variants within their respective model families (e.g., Qwen-VL or InternVL), and observe several repeatable patterns.
+In particular, the presence of an object or agent in the scene is consistently well encoded from the middle layers of the vision encoder through to the final LLM layer, whereas fine-grained spatial concepts, like the orientation of an object, are not explicitly encoded, that meaning there is not a direction for this concept in the model's activation space, throughout the entire model across all six models.
+However, in some cases and especially for short distances, spatial concepts are implicitly represented through the spatial structure retained in the vision encoder's representations.

 We also identify two main modes of failure, which we refer to as \textbf{perceptual failure} and \textbf{cognitive failure}.
 In perceptual failure, the visual information necessary for answering a question does not reach the last layer of the model due to a bottleneck earlier in the architecture\footnote{Throughout this paper, when we say that visual information is absent or not encoded at a particular part of the model, we mean that it is not linearly encoded, not that it is completely absent.}.
 In contrast, a cognitive failure occurs when the visual information is well encoded, but the model still fails to answer correctly.
 These two failure mechanisms are not expected to have distinct impacts on automated driving applications, since both result in similar behaviour, namely the failure to complete a task.
 However, they arise from different underlying causes and may therefore require different mitigation strategies.
 For this reason, we argue that distinguishing between these two failure modes is important.
 Finally, we show that increasing object or agent distance quickly degrades the linear separability of visual concepts in the activation spaces of the models, which is a concerning result for the application of \glspl{vlm} in traffic scenes, where critical objects and agents are often located at a distance.